jm3/racket/README.markdown

 a custom logfile format, but could be extended to read any line-based log file, ala gltail.

-Sounds are kept in the "sounds" directory; WAV and AIF both supported.
+Sounds live in the "sounds" directory; wav, mp3, aiff and even wacky formats like OggVorbis are supported.

 Events and corresponding reactions are defined in the events hash;
 this should be yaml-ified, prolly.